 Landfall Trust & Kent Cottage

 Linda Buckmaster, the 2014 Landfall Writer-in-Residence, will offer a presentation and reading on "The Poetry Coast of the North Atlantic" on Monday, September 22, 2014 at 7:00 PM at the Brigus Public Library.
 How do poetry, fisheries, and communities interweave?
-Read more about the Linda's presentation below.
+Read more about Linda's presentation under the Monday, September 22, 2014: Presentation & Reading heading below.

 Join six authors and friends of Landfall in the Spring issue of the Rockwell Kent Review, published by the Plattsburg State Art Museum, including our own Milly Brown and Caroline Stone.

 Join Frederick Lewis and his Rockwell Kent article The Brigus Spy Scare published in the current issue of the Newfoundland Quarterly.

 Join Landfall's Dennis Flynn and his recent article Rockwell Kent, Artist and Enigma published in the recent issue of Downhome Magazine.

 Read about the Landfall Trust recent and current activities with past- president, Andrew Crichton.

 CBC NL On The Go Rockwell Kent pod-cast: Enjoy a CBC-On The Go pod-cast with host Ted Blades talking with Caroline Stone, Curator of Collections at The Rooms, about the current Kent exhibit: Pointed North: Rockwell Kent in Newfoundland and Labrador running at The Rooms from May 31 to September 21, 2014.

 The Trust is exploring opportunities to share our arts and cultural heritage programs with new and unique residency offerings.
 Do you represent or know of an agency willing to co-sponsor a Musician-in-Residence program?
 Please contact us with your ideas and suggestions.